PiRogueToolSuite/PiRogueToolSuite.github.io/content/cookbooks/pirogue-acquisition-upload-files/index.md

 {{< callout context="caution" title="Requirements" icon="alert-triangle" >}}
 * your PiRogue is up and running
-* you have a Colander account
+* a device is connected to the isolated network
 {{< /callout >}}

 {{< recipe >}}